Algeria Sentences Scores To Death Over Forest Fire Lynching: Media - UrduPoint

 The fires were spurred by a blistering heatwave, but authorities also blamed arsonists and "criminals" for the outbreaks.

-The Movement for the Autonomy of Kabylie (MAK), which Algiers classifies as a "terrorist organisation", rejected the accusations.

-Authorities also blamed the independence movement of the Berber-majority region of Kabylie that extends along the Mediterranean coast east of Algiers.
+They also blamed the independence movement of the Berber-majority region of Kabylie that extends along the

-Although much of Algeria's interior is desert, the north has more four million hectares (10 million acres) of forest, which is hit every summer by fires.